ryanpfalz/WebAppMvp-GitHub/README.md

   - The VMs in your resource group are automatically registered with the deployment group by using the "Azure Resource Group Geployment" task (version 2.\*, _not_ 3.\*).
 [This lab](https://azuredevopslabs.com/labs/vstsextend/deploymentgroups/) describes the steps in detail.
   - The [Windows Hosting Bundle (for .NET 6.x)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) is installed on the VMs in the IaC setup using `infra\scripts\install-win-hosting-bundle.ps1`.
 If the site doesn't work after deploy, the program may need to be repaired on the VM.
   - [This guide](https://learn.microsoft.com/en-us/archive/blogs/rakkimk/iis7-how-to-enable-the-detailed-error-messages-for-the-website-while-browsed-from-for-the-client-browsers) describes how to troubleshoot error messages from the client browser.

+---

+### GitHub

+#### Create Service Principal:

+- Follow [this guide](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to set up a Service Principal, which will be used to deploy to Azure.

+#### Create Variables:

+##### Secret variables:

+- For connection to Azure, using the Service Principal created above, create the following variables and populate the values with the corresponding value (you'll need to create a new secret):
+  - AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_SUBSCRIPTION_ID, AZURE_TENANT_ID
+  - Note that there are other mechanisms of authenticating with Azure, including [OIDC](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-azure).

+##### Repository variables:

+###### For Terraform:

+- Set up the following variables for managing Terraform state in Azure:
+  - TF_CONTAINER_NAME, TF_REGION, TF_RESOURCE_GROUP, and TF_STORAGE_ACCOUNT

+#### Set up environment

+Follow [this guide](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) to set up an environment for deployment.
+You'll need to update the environment used in the IaC and CI/CD pipeline files to reflect your own environments.
+I named my environments '_dev_' and '_qa_'.

+#### Set up actions

+##### For PaaS:

+1. As long as the below .yml files are present in the `.github\workflows` directory, they will automatically be detected in the Actions tab:
+   - IaC w/ Terraform (provisioning): `.github\workflows\tf-pipeline-paas.yml`

+#### Notes on GitHub setup

+At this point, you should be able to run the actions successfully.